aws-samples/amazon-sagemaker-feature-store-streaming-aggregation/README.md

 #### Running the Notebooks

-There are a series of six notebooks which should be run in order (they each begin with a numeral).
-Each notebook achieves a certain purpose using the SageMaker Python SDK (add link here) to interact with S3 buckets, Amazon Kinesis, Lambda functions, and the SageMaker FeatureStore.
-We use the simulated credit card fraud dataset, which has certain attributes, like credit_card_number, transaction_amount, etc. We then create aggregate data and store it in the Feature Store, including these attributes that represent aggregate averages and counts over 10-minute and 1-week timeframes:

-* num_trans_last_10m
-* num_trans_last_1w
-* avg_amt_last_10m
-* avg_amt_last_1w

-Follow the step-by-step guide in the following notebooks:
+There are a series of notebooks which should be run in order.
+Follow the step-by-step guide in each notebook:

 * [notebooks/0_prepare_transactions_dataset.ipynb](./notebooks/0_prepare_transactions_dataset.ipynb) - generate synthetic dataset
 * [notebooks/1_setup.ipynb](./notebooks/1_setup.ipynb) - create feature groups and Kinesis resources